abhi1092/qna_guideline/README.md

-Temporary Repository for collabrating on qna guidelines
+Temporary Repository for collaborating on QNA guidelines